Jim Chee

-Jim Chee is one of two Navajo Tribal Police detectives in a series of mystery novels by Tony Hillerman.
+Jim Chee is one of two fictional Navajo Tribal Police detectives in a series of mystery novels by Tony Hillerman.
 Unlike his superior Joe Leaphorn, the "Legendary Lieutenant", Chee is a staunch believer in traditional Navajo culture; indeed, he is studying to be a traditional healer at the same time that he is a police officer.

 Profile

 Personal life

 Jim Chee is an acting sergeant in the Navajo Tribal Police when he first appears in People of Darkness, working in the Crownpoint, New Mexico, office.
 He has two older sisters.
 His mother and his mother's brother (his little father) and her two sisters (his little mothers) are still alive and also part of his life.
 His uncle, Hosteen Frank Sam Nakai, is frequently helpful to Chee, whose advice runs through Chee's mind, and whose tapes of the words for various Navajo rituals aid Chee in memorizing them.
 From childhood on, Chee is remarked for his excellent memory, detailed and exact.

 Chee's education is similar to that of Lt.
-Leaphorn, as he studied anthropology at the University of New Mexico and attended a boarding high school, described in People of Darkness.
+Leaphorn, as he studied anthropology at the University of New Mexico after having attended the boarding high school at Tohatchi, New Mexico, described in People of Darkness.
 In Coyote Waits, Chee mentions that he took about seven years to graduate from college, as he had to skip a term to earn tuition money.
 Both came from families or clans with many singers, or yataalii.
 Chee's Navajo name, given him by his maternal uncle, is Long Thinker.
 When Chee first appears in the novels, he is younger than the age Lt.
 Leaphorn appeared, and still a single man.